strider2112/updater-tool/README.md

 The Solution's Problem's Solution: So I created two scripts.
 The update-checker, and a custom update-helper - all the update-helper does is assist in the process of going through aptitude to update the out of date packages.
 However, to assist in user-usability, it makes calls back to the update-checker so that there are no gaps left in the system.

 Dependancies:
   1. BASH - since it's a bash script, currently, it requires bash.
-It will probably work in any shell (since the shebangs are /bin/sh), but I'm not 100% sure on that yet.
   2. Python - Python is required for the apt-check script. (sudo apt install python)
   3. update-notifier - update-notifier is required because it contains the apt-check script. (sudo apt install update-notifier)